Construction of the new Vardean College STEM Centre is complete and the project has now been handed over.

-The building will be constructed using a steel frame with composite concrete upper floor.
-The ground floor will be suspended reinforced concrete, supported on reinforced concrete beams and piles.
+The 2-storey building has been constructed using a steel frame with composite concrete upper floor.
+The ground floor is suspended reinforced concrete, supported on reinforced concrete beams and piles.

-We are providing full structural and civil engineering services for the project, working alongside Pilbeam Construction who recently broke ground on the project.
-Design team partners include architects The Seaman Partnership and M&E engineers Crofton Consulting.
+Gyoury Self provided full structural and civil engineering services for the project, working alongside architects The Seaman Partnership and M&E engineers Crofton Consulting.
 Pilbeam Construction was the main project contractor.

-As with the majority of our large scale projects, Gyoury Self has carried out all structural engineering in Revit and is working collaboratively with the design team within the BIM environment.
+As with the majority of our large scale projects, we carried out all structural engineering in Revit and worked collaboratively with the design team within the BIM environment.